How Much Does Pool Maintenance Cost?

 Q. What if I put too much chlorine in my pool?

-If you happen to put too much chlorine in your pool, make sure to keep everyone out of the pool—including pets.
+If a pool happens to be over chlorinated, it’s important for homeowners to make sure to keep everyone out of the pool—including pets.
 Excessive chlorine can cause skin and eye problems and lung irritation, especially for those who have asthma.
 Beyond the personal health concerns, excess chlorine makes the pool acidic, which can corrode metal or plastic parts in the pool.
 A chlorine test is the only sure way to know if there is too much chlorine since it may not smell overwhelming.
-Follow these steps to correct excessive chlorine in your pool:
+Homeowners can follow these steps to correct excessive chlorine in a pool:

 - If the test shows only slightly elevated levels, wait at least an hour before getting in the pool if the sun is out and can burn off some of the excess chemicals.